In the Skin of a Lion: Maritime Theatre

 Four years later, Patrick is released from prison and meets Temelcoff at the Geranium Bakery.
 Hana, now sixteen, has been living with Temelcoff's family.
 Patrick takes responsibility for Hana.
 One night, she wakes him to say that Clara Dickens has called.
 She tells him that Small is dead and asks him to pick her up from Marmora.

 Realizing that the water supply is vulnerable to being cut off or poisoned, Harris installs guards at the Waterworks, which he built.
 Caravaggio introduces Patrick to his wife.
 They fraternize at a party for the rich, then steal a multimillion-dollar yacht from a couple they chloroform.
 Patrick intends to blow up the Filtration Plant with dynamite and Caravaggio's help.
 Patrick enters the plant through the water intake.
 He places dynamite about the plant testing facility and carries the detonating box to Harris' office, where he accuses Harris of exploiting the workers and ignoring their plight.
 Patrick tells Harris how Alice Gull was killed and we learn that she accidentally picked up the wrong satchel, containing a bomb.
-Patrick exhausted falls asleep, and in the morning Harris asks the police to defuse the bombs and bring a nurse for Patrick.
+Exhausted, Patrick falls asleep, and in the morning Harris asks the police to defuse the bombs and bring a nurse for Patrick.

 Patrick awakes and goes with Hana to retrieve Clara.
 At Hana's urging, Patrick tells her about Clara.
 Patrick asks Hana to drive to Marmora.
 The book ends with "'Lights' he said."